akielaries/openGPMP/benchmarks/README.md

 # Benchmarks (TODO)
-The term benchmarks really means documented comparisons in this case.
-This folder aims to show comparisons in openGPMP's Machine Learning related methods againsts Scikit-learn's pre-built modules, as well as speed/effeciency on diverse datasets.
-Other methods of testing will be implemented along the way.
+This folder aims to show comparisons in openGPMP's methods vs more populare and widely used packages accomlishing similar tasks.
+Machine Learning related methods againsts Scikit-learn's pre-built modules, as well as speed/effeciency on diverse datasets.
+Linear Algebra related methods will be compared against Armadillo and Eigen.
+NTL for Number Theory methods and ther methods of testing will be implemented along the way.

 Benchmarks performed on Intel SkyLake CPU